How to Eat Out and Be Healthy

 Don’t fall foul of all-you-can-eat buffets.
 The trick here is to take your time.
 Make a first pass to see all that’s on offer.
 Next time round make your choices.
 Once you’ve eaten everything – stop!
 You’ve had a full plate of food so there’s no need to head back for more.

-#10 – Seasonings: Forget those creamy, rich or sweet sauces or ketchups and choose dishes that are seasoned with Cornish sea salt, citrus, olives, anchovies, spices and herbs, or mustard.
+#10 – Seasonings: Choose dishes that are seasoned with Cornish sea salt, citrus, olives, anchovies, spices and herbs, or mustard.

 Ketchups and condiments can add extra calories and sugar to your meals surprisingly quickly.
 Consider that a tablespoon of ketchup has 17 kcal and 3.6g of sugar, brown sauce is roughly the same (18 kcal and 3.5g).
 Want to splash on some sweet chili sauce?
 You’re looking at 35 kcal and a significant 8.4g of sugar per tablespoon.
 Lower sugar options include mustard (9 kcal and 0.2g sugar) or mayonnaise (94 kcal and 0.1g sugar).